Meet The Team

 Previously: MSc, Naturalis Biodiversity Center

-For my PhD, I’m keen to explore the species diversity of pelagic snails, focusing on functional morphology and adaptations to life in the open ocean, drawing on my interests in evolution, systematics, and natural history collections.
+For my PhD, I’m keen to explore the diversity and evolution of pelagic snails, focusing on functional morphology and adaptations to life in the open ocean, drawing on my interests in evolution, systematics, and natural history collections.
 Alongside research, I enjoy cooking, swimming, and beachcombing - often with a sketchbook in hand.

 Krystyn Forbes

-MSc Student: University of Toronto (co-supervised by Cassidy D'Aloia)
+PhD Student: University of Toronto (co-supervised by Cassidy D'Aloia)

 Previously: BSc, Vancouver Island University